 Following the death of his father Emperor Alexander III (1845-1894),Nicholas Alexandrovich Romanov (1868-1918) ascended the throne as Russia’s last monarch on 2nd November (O.S.
 20th October) 1894.
 Emperor Nicholas II ruled Russia for more than twenty-two years: from 2nd November [O.S 20 October] 1894 to 15 March [O.S.
 2 March] 1917.
 During his reign, Russia made great advances on both the world stage and within the Russian Empire.
 The following list explores 70 facts, noting just some of the many reforms and accomplishments he made during his reign.

-- Nicholas II spoke five languages fluently: Russian, French, English, German and Danish, although he preferred to speak Russian.
+- Nicholas II spoke three languages fluently: Russian, French and English, and could speak German and Danish.
+Like his father, he preferred to speak Russian.
 He spoke Russian to his children and wrote in Russian and French to his mother Maria Feodorovna.
 He spoke and wrote in English to his wife Alexandra Feodorovna.